forestryio/forestry.io/hugo/content/docs/quickstart/setup-site.md

 [Sign up](https://app.forestry.io/signup/) for a free account with Forestry.io then add a new site from your [dashboard](https://app.forestry.io/dashboard).

-If you **don't** have a Jekyll, Hugo, VuePress, or Gatsby site already, click the link in the bottom of the _setup window_ to launch the demo site.
+If you don't have a static site, you can [pick one of our starters](/starters/)

 ### Select your Static Site Generator

-Before choosing your repository, Forestry needs to know which static site generator is used to build your site.
-Forestry supports [Jekyll](https://jekyllrb.com/), [Hugo](https://gohugo.io/), [VuePress](https://vuepress.vuejs.org/), and [Gatsby](https://www.gatsbyjs.org/).
+Before choosing your repository, Forestry would like to know which static site generator is used to build your site.
+Forestry supports many static site generators and can provide default settings for [Jekyll](https://jekyllrb.com/), [Hugo](https://gohugo.io/), [VuePress](https://vuepress.vuejs.org/), or [Gatsby](https://www.gatsbyjs.org/).
+As Forestry is able to edit content stored in Markdown, YAML and JSON,  you can use it with all kinds of SSG: Eleventy, Gridsome, Next, Nuxt, etc.

 In the case of Hugo, you must also specify which _version_ you use.

 {{% pretty_screenshot img="/uploads/2019/07/select-generator.png" %}}